Armani-T/Caesium/README.md

 ### Exiting

 Either pressing `Control + C` or typing in `exit` and hitting Enter will cause the interpreter to stop and take you back to the normal shell.
-Using either route, the interpreter should print `Exiting...` then stop running.
+Using either route, the interpreter should stop running almost instantly.

 ```
 Cs> exit
-Exiting...
 $
 ```

 ## TODO

 - [ ] Add a proper parse tree.
-- [ ] A standalone executable for those who don't want to install python.
+- [ ] Put Caesium in PyPI.

 ## Development Setup